-LIC Singapore currently only writes non-participating single premium life insurance business.
+LIC Singapore currently only writes non-participating single premium or two-pay premium life insurance business.

 Life insurance contract liabilities

 Insurance contracts are recognized and measured in accordance with the terms and conditions of the respective contracts and are based on guidelines laid down by the respective insurance regulations.
 The key elements affecting insurance contract liabilities are the premiums, benefit payments, maintenance expenses and valuation discount rate methodology used to calculate policy liabilities.